 - research and apply for grants or other funds or gifts from public or private agencies for the purpose of carrying out any of the provisions or purposes of the resolution establishing the commission;

-- serve as an advisory group to the CBJ in reducing green house gas emissions to target levels as adopted by the CBJ Assembly;
+- serve as an advisory group to the CBJ in reducing green house gas emissions to target levels as adopted by the CBJ Assembly; and,

 - act as liaison between the public and the CBJ Assembly on sustainability related issues.